yunsuf/beyan/docs/Document Digitization System Design_.md

 ## **Section 3: The Document Processing Pipeline in Detail**

-This section provides a granular, step-by-step narrative of a single document's journey through the Project Digitize system.
+This section provides a granular, step-by-step narrative of a single document's journey through the system.
 It illustrates the concrete interactions between the Orchestrator and the subordinate agents, making the abstract architectural concepts tangible.
-The sequence diagram below focuses on the critical extraction stage.

 ### **3.1 Stage 1: Document Ingestion and Triage**